Ambassadors in Action

 Perry sees her staff as a resource; she doesn’t hesitate to tap into their knowledge base, experiences, and expertise.
 Recently, in an effort to boost staff morale, Perry went directly to other leaders in the district and asked them what three things could be done to improve sentiment.
 “Don’t pretend you know the answers,” she says.
 “Figure out ways to lean into the conversation, and try to get others to be part of your thinking.”

 Perry consistently keeps a finger on the pulse of her district by providing those around her with a seat at the table.
 “I come with an open heart,” she says.
 “I’m not the smartest person in every room.
 I can’t do this work alone.
 Systems and schools are so complex, and the needs of kids evolve.
-You have to have a variety of strengths on your team in order to do the work this right way.”
+You have to have a variety of strengths on your team in order to do this work the right way.”

 Thank and celebrate your staff.